AdmFjalar/AdmFjalar/README.md

-- 👋 Hi, I’m @AdmFjalar
+- 👋 Hi, I’m Oliver Grönkrans
 - 📫 You can e-mail me at oliver@gronkrans.com
 - 💬 You can contact me on Threema with Z8UDJ5N3